 Eventually, I want to pursue a Masters in Business Administration and potentially a Doctoral Degree in Industrial/Organization Psychology at North Texas.
 It is a dream of mine.
-Although dreams do not always come true, my success at UT Tyler allowed me to think beyond any of my previously held expecations.
+Although dreams do not always come true, my success at UT Tyler allowed me to think beyond any of my previously held expectations.

 What's your work experience?

 I have worked in retail and on-campus housing.
 I have completed internships with state agencies.
-Now, I have a position that is very interconnected with the the community and it is giving me so much experience in the field of education.
+Now, I have a position that is very interconnected with the community and it is giving me so much experience in the field of education.